How to watch WWE SmackDown, Raw, NXT and NXT UK on TV in the UK

 WWE followers are set to witness a brand new period for pro-wrestling within the UK with reside protection now being proven on BT Sport in 2020.

-Weekly SmackDown, Uncooked and NXT occasions are staged around the globe and have the most popular superstars in probably the most gripping storylines, and you’ll watch all of them in your TV.
+Weekly SmackDown, Uncooked and NXT occasions are staged world wide and have the most popular superstars in probably the most gripping storylines, and you may watch all of them in your TV.

-HEARALPUBLICIST has rounded up every little thing it’s essential find out about easy methods to watch WWE within the UK on BT Sport.
+HEARALPUBLICIST has rounded up the whole lot it’s essential find out about easy methods to watch WWE within the UK on BT Sport.

 Uncooked is broadcast at 1:00am within the early hours of each Tuesday morning.

-It is going to be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.
+It is going to be proven every week on BT Sport 1 and on-line by way of the BT Sport participant and app.

-- Try the newest BT Sport offers – together with non-contract month-to-month passes
+- Take a look at the most recent BT Sport offers – together with non-contract month-to-month passes

 SmackDown is broadcast at 1:00am within the early hours of each Saturday morning.

-It is going to be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.
+It is going to be proven every week on BT Sport 1 and on-line by way of the BT Sport participant and app.

-- Try the newest BT Sport offers – together with non-contract month-to-month passes
+- Take a look at the most recent BT Sport offers – together with non-contract month-to-month passes

 NXT is broadcast at 1:00am within the early hours of each Thursday morning.

-It is going to be proven every week on BT Sport 1 and on-line through the BT Sport participant and app.
+It is going to be proven every week on BT Sport 1 and on-line by way of the BT Sport participant and app.

-NXT UK can even be proven on BT Sport, although episodes are much less common than different occasions.
+NXT UK may even be proven on BT Sport each Thursday night.

+- Take a look at the most recent BT Sport offers – together with non-contract month-to-month passes

 WWE occasions will likely be accessible to stream reside on WWE Community.

-New prospects can join a one-month free trial which will be cancelled at any time.
+New clients can join a one-month free trial which may be cancelled at any time.

-- Seize a free trial to observe the newest WWE motion right here
+- Seize a free trial to look at the most recent WWE motion right here

-Earlier or present prospects can subscribe to WWE Community for simply £9.99 a month.
+Earlier or current clients can subscribe to WWE Community for simply £9.99 a month.

 WWE PPV occasions 2020